jak352/LatentSeer/README.md

 Currently, if using online jamming software such as JamKazam or soundjack.eu then the plugin or standalone app should have its output fed into the input of the jamming software using some kind of digital or analogue loopback, or the software could be used at the receiving end.
 The ideas is for transients to hit the beat (with the negative "Delay Time (ms)" in LatentSeer approximately matching the latency over for internet communication) with the sustain of the pitches played following immediately after.

-The effect can also be used as a quirky delay effect in general.
+The software can also be used as a quirky delay effect in general.

 ## License